ooichianni/Intel_SD_Training/Readme_sd_training.md

 💡 Goal : is to make each node in the circuit controllable and observable

 **$\textcolor{purple}{\text{Steps to do basic scan-in and scan-out:}}$**
-(i) Assert scan_enable (make it high) so as to enable (SI -> Q) path for each flop
+1. Assert scan_enable (make it high) so as to enable (SI -> Q) path for each flop
-(ii) Keep shifting in the scan data until the intended values at intended nodes are reached
+2. Keep shifting in the scan data until the intended values at intended nodes are reached
-(iii) De-assert scan_enable (for one pulse of clock in case of stuck-at testing and two or more cycles in case of transition testing) to enable D->Q path so that the combinational cloud output can be captured at the next clock edge
+3. De-assert scan_enable (for one pulse of clock in case of stuck-at testing and two or more cycles in case of transition testing) to enable D->Q path so that the combinational cloud output can be captured at the next clock edge
-(iv) Again assert scan_enable and shift out the data through scan_out
+4. Again assert scan_enable and shift out the data through scan_out
 <img width="1000" alt="step" src="https://user-images.githubusercontent.com/118953915/207799292-2d0e2da2-815f-4fb8-942f-2f9590135bda.PNG">

 12. How long one single scan-chain is?